Armaan457/ACM-Team-Maker/README.md

 ├── .gitgnore           # For specifying files and directories which should be ignored in version control ├── main.py             # Main script to orchestrate the entire workflow
 ├── pyproject.toml      # Project metadata and dependencies
-└── README.md           # You are here!
+├── uv.lock             # Locks exact versions of all dependencies and sub dependencies ├── .python-version     # Specifies the Python version └── README.md           # You are here!
 ```